AZaruba/actionGame/README.md

 ## Windows Build

 Download the "pcBuild.zip" file to get the data folder and .exe for actionTest.
-Currently outdated as well!

 ## Controls